kkzvlad/uaro-docs/docs/Twilight_Festival.md

 - 10,000 Zeny per warp

 !!! note "PvP Enabled"
     You won't lose experience if you die in this dungeon.
+    We’ve kept the PvP setting from last year's event for consistency.
+However, we’ll monitor feedback closely — if it leads to significant negative experiences, we may reconsider the PvP status for this location.

 ![Lasagna Enter](img/twilight-fest-step0403@2x.webp)